kuritka/coredns/plugin/roundrobin/README.md

 }
 ```
 Stateful will probably be the strategy you expect from a consistent round-robin.
 Each hit rotates the A or AAAA records
 by one position.
 The RoundRobin plugin remembers the positions of the last query for ten minutes and manages changes
 to the answers: clears non-existing records and adds new ones, shuffling (rotation by one position) and garbage collection.
+_NOTE: key to the request state is the pair `EDNS0_SUBNET` and request Question, [see more](https://en.wikipedia.org/wiki/EDNS_Client_Subnet)._
 ### stateless
 ```
 . {